AlanFromJapan/ipcampy.nocv/README.md

 1. sudo passwd -l webuser #disable the login of the user but allows to su to
 1. edit the /ssl/*.pem permissions so the files belong to group webuser and that group has readonly access (otherwise can't run as ssh)
 1. now run the ./start-service.sh on startup, usually by putting it in /etc/rc.local
+1. (optional) you might want to redirect your running port to port 443 so add this also in your /etc/rc.local : `iptables -t nat -A PREROUTING -p tcp --dport 443 -j REDIRECT --to-port *[the port you use to run the app]*`
 1. reboot and test...

 ## Troubleshooting